White Pocket

 Equipment Needed

 The White Pocket is deep in the middle of the Arizona desert and is miles and miles and miles from the nearest community.
-There are no trees, little shade, no water, and no cell service.
-With this in mind, you need to bring a compass, sunscreen, a hat, a long-sleeve shirt, a jacket, plenty of water (with electrolytes), food, snacks, energy bars, and a full tank of gas.
+There are no trees, little shade, water, or cell service.
+With this in mind, you must bring a compass, sunscreen, a hat, a long-sleeve shirt, a jacket, plenty of water (with electrolytes), food, snacks, energy bars, and a full gas tank.

 From a photography equipment standpoint, you need a sturdy tripod and a polarizer.
-Also, make sure you have a head-lamp or flashlight to make sure you can find your way to and from your vehicle.
+Also, make sure you have a headlamp or flashlight so you can find your way to and from your vehicle.

 Number of Other Photographers to Expect

-The drive to White Pocket is difficult and is only accessible in a high clearance 4-wheel drive vehicle and is way off of the beaten path for most photographers.
-However, it is a very unique place which draws quite a few visitors during the tourist season.
-You can expect to see between 0 and 30 tourists and / or photographers at White Pocket depending on the time of year.
+The drive to White Pocket is difficult.
+It is only accessible in a high-clearance 4-wheel drive vehicle and is way off the beaten path for most photographers.
+However, it is a very unique place that draws quite a few visitors during the tourist season.
+Depending on the time of year, you can expect to see between 0 and 30 tourists and/or photographers at White Pocket.

-Having company at White Pocket IS NOT a bad thing as there are countless photographic opportunities there and plenty of room to go around.
+Having company at White Pocket IS NOT bad as there are countless photographic opportunities and plenty of room to go around.

 Weather